Johnny Bedford: Bare knuckle boxing

-Bedford faced Nick Mamalis at the inaugural Bare Knuckle FC event held on June 2, 2018.
+Bedford faced Nick Mamalis at the inaugural BKFC 1 event held on June 2, 2018.
 He won the fight via TKO in the second round.

 He made his sophomore appearance in the sport against Matt Murphy at BKFC 3 on October 20, 2018.
 He won the fight via unanimous decision.

 BKFC Lightweight Tournament and championship

 Bedford entered the BKFC Lightweight tournament and faced Abdiel Velazquez at BKFC 5 on April 6, 2019.
 He won the fight via fourth-round knockout, advancing to the tournament finals.

-In the tournament final on June 22, 2019, Bedford defeated Reggie Barnett Jr. via unanimous decision to win BKFC and Police Gazette lightweight titles, the former later being renamed the BKFC Bantamweight Championship.
+In the tournament final on June 22, 2019 at BKFC 6, Bedford defeated Reggie Barnett Jr. via unanimous decision to win BKFC and Police Gazette lightweight titles, the former later being renamed the BKFC Bantamweight Championship.

 Bedford next faced Charles Bennett at BKFC 9 on November 16, 2019, in a non-title bout.
 He won the fight via second-round technical knockout.

 Bedford was expected to make his first title defense against Dat Nguyen at BKFC 14 on November 14, 2020.
 The fight however was canceled due to a Bedford injury.
 Bedford eventually lost his title belt to undefeated Dat Nguyen on February 5, 2021, in Lakeland, Florida.

 Bedford faced Reggie Barnett Jr. in a rematch for the vacant BKFC Bantamweight Championship at BKFC 20 on August 20, 2021.
 He won the fight via unanimous decision.